matn7/CS-Notes/src/main/java/spring/spring-reactive.md

 **JSON Array.**

 **JSON Line Format.**
-* aka ND-JSON:
+* aka `ND-JSON`:
   * new-line delimited.
 * Each line is 1 JSON object:
-  * self-contained.
+  * Self-contained.
-  * easy to parse.
+  * Easy to parse.
-  * great for streaming!
+  * Great for streaming!
-  * massive datasets!
+  * Massive datasets!
-* JSON array is good for smaller and related data - For example: reviews for a product.
+* JSON array is good for smaller and related data.
+* For example: reviews for a product.